 So I started thumbing through the literature, expecting to feel smug about what I great job I’m already doing.
 Boy, was I in for a surprise.
-Chances are, you’re overlooking these 10 places, too!
+Chances are, you’re overlooking these ten germy places in your home, too!

-- Kitchen sponges: Like most people who use kitchen sponges, I already know to get my sponge wet and microwave it for two minutes every day to kill bacteria.
+1. Kitchen sponges: Like most people who use kitchen sponges, I already know to get my sponge wet and microwave it for two minutes every day to kill bacteria.
 What I hadn’t thought about: how nasty the sponge-end on the dish-washing wand gets and, since it’s plastic, it can’t be nuked.
 The solution: dunk it in a cup of straight white vinegar for 10 minutes every day to kill bacteria and germs.

-- Faucets and sinks: According to a 2008 study by the Hygiene Council, there’s not much difference in the bacteria on kitchen and bathroom faucets.
+3. Faucets and sinks: According to a 2008 study by the Hygiene Council, there’s not much difference in the bacteria on kitchen and bathroom faucets.
 They’re both filthy!
 Think your hands-free faucet is cleaner?
 Think again.
 Even more disgusting: according to the same study, the kitchen sink (you know, where you drop food sometimes while you’re rinsing it) has 100,000 times more bacteria than the one in the bathroom.
 How to fix it?
 Wipe faucets at least once a day with my homemade disinfecting wipes, or spray with a 50-50 mixture of water and 3% hydrogen peroxide.

-- Handles and touchscreens: Yes, your phone’s touchscreen is disgusting, but that’s not the only one harboring germs.
+4. Handles and touchscreens: Yes, your phone’s touchscreen is disgusting, but that’s not the only one harboring germs.
 Think about how often you touch the cupboard, drawer, refrigerator, microwave or oven handles while cooking.
 And don’t forget that microwave touchscreen!
-Clean them with disinfecting wipes at least once a day… more often when you’re cooking raw chicken or eggs.
+Clean them with disinfecting wipes at least once a day, more often when you’re cooking raw chicken or eggs.

-- Everything in your bathroom: True, it’s not as filthy as your kitchen sink, but it’s still gross.
+9. Everything in your bathroom: True, it’s not as filthy as your kitchen sink, but it’s still gross.
 And I’m not just talking about the toilet, either.
 Every time the toilet flushes, water droplets fly into the air.
-When someone in your home has a gastrointestinal upset, that flush can spread illness-inducing germs up to 10 inches above the toilet… and those germs can be detected in the air as long as 90 minutes later.
+When someone in your home has a gastrointestinal upset, that flush can spread illness-inducing germs up to 10 inches above the toilet, and those germs can be detected in the air as long as 90 minutes later.
 So next time you’re cleaning your bathroom, pay attention to the walls around and behind the toilet, and don’t forget to wipe down the toilet roll holder, too!

-Grossed out yet?
+Do these 10 germy places in your home have you feeling queasy?
 Then don’t even think about how yucky your credit cards and wallet are.
 No, seriously, one of the pamphlets from the doctor instructs me to use an antibacterial wipe to clean credit and debit cards weekly, along with the interior of the dollar bill area in my husband’s wallet!